 Selected scenes from the prior incarnation, “LSD: The Opera,” were performed at three LA venues in 2015: The Wallis Annenberg Center for the Performing Arts, the MAK Center for Art and Architecture at the Schindler House, and the REDCAT.
-These may be viewed below.
+These may be viewed in the Media section.

 We are seeking a production for “Huxley’s Last Trip,” now in the final stages of completion.
 A version with the Partch instruments played by a synth is being developed.
 (This website will be updated with production information as it becomes available.)